-PSY301-AP AP Psychology (SPRING Semester - 0.5 unit) - This class can be taken as a social studies 0.5 credit or an elective.
+AP Psychology (SPRING Semester - 0.5 unit) This class can be taken as a social studies 0.5 credit or an elective.
 This class will be a basic introduction to the discipline of psychology in the 19th and 20th centuries.
-Major figures in the development of theories and the evolving of those theories through the years will be discussed.
+Major figures in the development of theories and the evolution of those theories through the years will be discussed.
+Some case studies may also be used to more effectively focus on the different directions taken by modern psychology.
+Taught in one 3-hour class session each week.

-Research and Inquiry

-RES401-H Mentored Summer Research & Inquiry (SUMMER/FALL - 0.5 unit)
+Research & Inquiry

-(above AP) Students will conduct a six-week, research & inquiry project under the guidance of a research mentor who is a professional in their field.
-Students will prepare their Research & Inquiry Statement during the project in addition to meeting any requirements of the project site (e.g., participating in a poster presentation).
+DEC404 LI Mantared Summar Decearch & Inquiry (SLIMMED/FALL OF unit) RES401-H Mentored Summer Research & Inquiry (SUMMER/FALL - 0.5 unit) Students will conduct a six-week, research & inquiry project under the guidance of a research mentor with experience & expertise in their field.
+Students are responsible for meeting any requirements of the project site (e.g., documentation, participating in a poster presentation, etc.).
 The mentor and project must be approved or assigned by GSSM.
-During the Fall semester, students work at a seminar level with a GSSM Research Advisor to finalize their Research & Inquiry Portfolio, which is focused on reflection & communication skills.
-Students are required to present at the GSSM Annual Research Colloquium.
-This presentation is required to receive a grade and credit.
-The course does not count toward the five required classes in the Fall Semester of the senior year.

-RES410-H Advanced Research & Inquiry Communication (FALL - 0.5 unit)
+Students prepare their GSSM Research & Inquiry Portfolio prior to the start of the Fall Semester.
+During the Fall semester, students work at a seminar level with a GSSM Research Advisor to complete preparation to present at the GSSM Annual Research Colloquium.
+This presentation is required to receive credit.
+The course does not count toward course load for the Fall Semester of the senior year.
+This course fulfills the Research and Inquiry Requirement at GSSM.
+Prerequisite: LLS107 Special Category: Fulfills Research & Inquiry Requirement Does not count toward course load for the Fall Semester of the senior year.
+CHE401-H Research in Microwave Spectroscopy (FALL Semester - 0.5 unit) See course listing in Chemistry for full description.
+This course fulfills the Research & Inquiry Requirement at GSSM.
+Prerequisite: CHE100-H, CHE201-AP, or CHE203 Special Approval: Instructor and Director of Research & Inquiry